Spiritual, Moral, Social and Cultural Curriculum statement

-Giving pupils opportunities to explore and develop moral concepts and values throughout the curriculum; for example, truth, justice, equality of opportunity, right and wrong (PDL; RE; History; Literacy; Assembly; Drama; School Council; Nature Detectives and woodland wonders, Magistrates visit to Year 6, Fair-trade week, Community Police officer visits).
+Giving pupils opportunities to explore and develop moral concepts and values throughout the curriculum; for example, truth, justice, equality of opportunity, right and wrong (PSHE; RE; History; Literacy; Assembly; Drama; School Council; Nature Detectives and woodland wonders, Magistrates visit to Year 6, Fair-trade week, Community Police officer visits).

 Rewarding expressions of moral insights and good behaviour (Celebration Assembly; class reward systems; house points; Values Time).